albert12132/albertwu.org/notes/contents/style_guide.md

 ### Docstrings

 <P>: Put docstrings only at the top of functions.
-Docstrings are denoted by
+Docstrings are
-triple-quotes at the beginning of a function or class:
+denoted by triple-quotes at the beginning of a function or class:

     def average(fn, samples):
         """Calls a 0-argument function SAMPLES times, and takes the average of the outcome."""

-You should **not** put docstrings in the middle of the function -- only put them at the beginning.
+You should not put docstrings in the middle of the function -- only put them at the beginning.

 ### Remove commented-out code

 Remove commented-out code from final version.
 You can comment lines out when you are debugging.
 When you are turning in your project, take all commented lines out (including `TODO`s) -- this makes it easier for readers to read your code.

 ### Unnecessary comments

-**Don't write unnecessary comments**.
+Don't write unnecessary comments.
 For example, the following is bad:

     def example(y):
         x += 1            # increments x by 1